cottand/selfhosted/README.md

 This is the config-as-code of my personal machine cluster, which I use to self-host some services, including [my personal website](https://nico.dcotta.eu/projects/selfhosted-homelab).

+**You can find write-up of the set-up and architecture [here](https://nico.dcotta.eu/projects/selfhosted-homelab).**

 The fleet is made up of
-- 3 small servers hosted Contabo, in Germany
+- a few small servers hosted by Contabo, in Germany
+- a few small servers hosted by Hetzner, in Germany
 - 2 old machines in London, UK (in my living room)
 - 1 old laptop in Madrid, Spain (this one is in my parents' living room)
 - Cloudlfare proxies my public HTTP traffic